 This centennial plus tree was planted in 1873 to honor the 50th anniversary of the local mission started by the widow of King Kamehameha.
 The Lahaina Banyan Tree anchors courthouse square and is an unmistakeable landmark in the former Kingdom’s capital.
 Located at Front and Canal Street.
 The largest banyan in the United States, it now spreads over one acre of land.

 We think the best way to see whales (and other marine life) is on the water.
 The law allows you to approach whales up to 100 yards, but we had seemingly curious whales come much closer.
-There are a variety of tour options and vessels you can book: catamaran cruises, small groups, kayaks and outriggers, even stand up paddle boards.
+There are a variety of Maui whale watching tours you can book: catamaran cruises, small groups, kayaks and outriggers, even stand up paddle boards.
 You can take a breakfast or a sunset cruise and combine with snorkeling, open bar and a tasty meal.

 We had a wonderful time with Teralani out of Kaanapali Beach, which offers early bird, morning, mid-day, sunset and dinner sunset cruises.
 Private charters are also available.
 Snorkel trips can include a barbeque or cold buffet.
 Please note aerosol sunscreens are not allowed in order to protect the reefs and marine life.
 Teralani’s award-winning fleet of catamarans are spacious, but limited to 49 passengers, with inside and outside seating.
 Naturalist on board, five time winner of Trip Advisor Excellence Award.

-The Next Big Five Things to See on Maui (Our Personal Opinion)
+The Next Top Five Things To Do In Maui (Our Personal Opinion)